Pavithra-git162/PROJECTS/README.md

 ---

-## 🌐 Live Demo
+##  Live Demo
-**Try it here:**
 🔗 *https://tone-master-ai.streamlit.app/*

 ---

 ##  Project Objective
 Writing professional emails is a challenge for students and professionals, and informal or unclear messages can negatively affect communication and professional image.

-This project aims to build an AI-powered Email Tone Improver that automatically rewrites emails into different tone styles such as formal,professional,polite,and casual using Large Language Models(LLMs) to enhance clarity,tone appropriateness, and communication quality.
+This project aims to build an AI-powered Email Tone Improver that automatically rewrites emails into different tone and languages.

-## 💡 Key Features
+##  Key Features

 ###  AI Tone Transformation
 - Implemented zero-shot instruction prompting with Google Gemini LLM.